MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 ### Task 5: How will you manage deployed devices?

-Teams phones and displays are managed from two to three Microsoft 365 portals and their respective PowerShell modules:
+Microsoft Teams phones System and displays are managed from two to three Microsoft 365 portals and their respective PowerShell modules:

 <a name='azure-active-directory-admin-center'></a>